 Every student should have an equal shot at learning the same content – it’s our approach as teachers that make the difference.
 Have you ever taught (or even had heard about) the lesson in Daily 5 about the “just right fit book?”
 In my district we bring in a series of shoes and work up a big dramatic demonstration to help students understand that a soccer shoe works best with a soccer student, a small shoe isn’t going to fit the large foot student and vice versa and so on.
 The overall point of the lesson is that we all have that perfect shoe – we just need to find it.
 The same applies to differentiated instruction.

-So in a nutshell- differentiation is about how teachers proactively plan approaches to:
+So in a nutshell, differentiation is about how teachers proactively plan their approach to:

 *What students need to learn